oburu/marvel-memo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 This is a simple memory game made in React, Webpack, Firebase and Marvels-API.
+Designed by me.